joyofpw/solidwire/README.md

 *SolidWire* was created as a language that bridges between code and diagrams.
-A tool that is meant to be used as a documentation aid providing an eagle view of *Processwire's hierarchies and relationships*, that could be easily read by technical and non technical people alike.
+A tool that is meant to be used as a documentation aid providing an eagle view of *Processwire's hierarchies and relationships*.
 Inspiration was taken from different tools and languages like *C*, *UML*, *Markdown*, *Javascript*, *Python* and *PHP*.

 ***Solid Wire* means to be like cascading style language. *CSS* for data relationships.**

 ## Specification (Version 1.0)

-The following content represent the specification for a *Solid Wire* document.
+The specs provide an standarized way of the language in order to create tools like syntax highlighters, linters or document compilers in the future.

 ### Document